Great Waterleaf

 Waterleaf family (Hydrophyllaceae)

 Cultivation: The preference is light dappled shade, moist to mesic conditions, and a rich loamy soil containing abundant organic matter.
 Sometimes this plant succumbs to fusarium wilt and other wilt-causing fungi.
+In spite of its biennial habit, it is possible to maintain this plant in a woodland flower garden as it reseeds itself readily.

-Range & Habitat: Great Waterleaf occurs occasionally in central and northern Illinois; it is less common or absent in the southern and extreme NW areas of the state (see Distribution Map).
+Range & Habitat: The native Great Waterleaf occurs occasionally in central and northern Illinois; it is less common or absent in the southern and extreme NW areas of the state (see Distribution Map).
 Habitats include moist to mesic deciduous woodlands, woodland borders, areas adjacent to woodland paths, shaded or partially shaded seeps, and shaded or partially shaded areas along rivers.
 This woodland wildflower begins to bloom after the leaves of the trees have partially developed.

 Return